CURRENT WEATHER, ROADS and more

 Hwy 38 Redlands

 The shortest and quickest way for visitors coming from Los Angeles, Orange County, and other points west is Hwy 330 / Hwy 18.
-Though the drive on this route takes a bit longer, it is typically less congested than Hwy 330 / Hwy 18.
+Although the drive on this route takes a bit longer, it is typically less congested than Hwy 330 / Hwy 18.

 Caltrans Chain Control Requirement Levels: